PurkkaKoodari/ktane-hw/doc/bus_protocol.md

 - Reset all state variables to their initial state
 - Restore user interface elements to their initial state

-After performing the reset, the module MUST respond with a Initialize (0x01) message with the following data:
+After performing the reset, the module MUST respond with a Announce (0x01) message with the following data:

 | Bits | Length | Field | Description |
 |------|--------|-------|-------------|